troycarpenter/tv_grab_az_sdjson_sqlite/README.md

 Add indicator that an episode is brand new to the description.
 * --update-description-with-live
 Add indicator that an episode is live to the description.
+* --update-description-with-advisory
+Add content advisories (such as adult language) to description.

 Extra Supported Tags and Features
 ---------------------------------